turmlar/TermpaperQTA/README.md

 - Each script runs independently and loads its own data.
 - The **Python script** for web scraping is included for informational purposes only.
 It does **not need to be run**, as the final dataset (scraped `.xml` files) is already provided.

-## Included Scripts

-Each script is fully commented and self-contained.